thefLink/Memfiddler/README.md

 # Memfiddler

-Executes shellcode from a remote server and aims to evade in-memory scanners
+Executes shellcode from a remote server and aims to hide it from blue teamers and memory scanners running periodically.

+It is not meant to (and does not) bypass an AV.
+It's sole purpose is to hide from the blueteam which might be checking the content of RWX pages.
+Whether you are initially flagged or not depends on the shellcode you execute. :-)

 ## Description
 Memfiddler downloads shellcode from a remote server and executes it in a seperate thread.

 It aims to evade in memory scanners, by periodically suspending this thread and changing all RWX pages to readonly.
 Additionally, the pages are 'encrypted'.
 After a while, the pages are restored and the thread is resumed.

 ## Usage
 Change the following variables to your needs: